jinghuazhao/physalia/docs/api.md

 git push -u origin master
 ```

-At one one, the `git remote origin` had a typo which is fixed with
+At one time, the `git remote origin` command had a typo which is fixed with

 > git remote remove origin